chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

   />
 </video>

-If we are using [visual regression testing](/react/en/test/), we will also be informed if we ever break our ellipsizing solution.
-Such obscure edge-cases are always liable to be forgotten!
+If we are [visual testing](/react/en/test/), we'll also be informed if the ellipsizing solution breaks.
+Obscure edge-cases are liable to be forgotten without test coverage!

 ### Merge Changes